AndreWohnsland/CocktailBerry/docs/troubleshooting.md

 Otherwise, you may up ending using an older one.
 A backup usually only done in migration steps which are optional, like adding new recipes.

+## Using a High Resolution Screen

+The UI of the program is somewhat dynamic, but Qt got some limitations.
+To ensure that the UI looks nice and like in the screenshots, a resolution not higher than ~1200px on the long side (width) is recommended.
+If you happen to use a high res screen, there is a easy fix, tough.
+For example an with a 2560x1600 screen, I would recommend divide the value by `x` (for example x=2).
+In the CocktailBerry config set width to 2560/2 = 1280 and height to 1600/2 = 800.
+In case you used the provided setup change the first line in the ~/launcher.sh file `export QT_SCALE_FACTOR=1` from 1 to x (2 in the example case).
+This will use the lower dimensions for the application but scale it up by the factor of two so it occupies the whole screen.
+If you use your own startup script or similar, just add the export line with an according value to it, or set the environment variable in any other desired way.

 ## Touchscreen Calibration

 Sometimes you need to calibrate your touchscreen, otherwise the touched points and cursor are out of sync.
 First you need to get and compile xinput.
 After that, you can execute the program and select the crosses on the touchscreen according to the shown order.

 ```bash
 wget http://github.com/downloads/tias/xinput_calibrator/xinput_calibrator-0.7.5.tar.gz